Bubble Planner: Planning High-speed Smooth Quadrotor Trajectories using Receding Corridors: Planner

 As shown in Fig.~\ref{fig:bubble_def}, a sphere is defined by its center $o\in\mathbb R^3$, the nearest obstacle point $n \in\mathbb R^3$, and the radius:

 where $r_d$ is the radius of the drone.
 During the trajectory optimization process, each piece of trajectory is constrained in the corresponding sphere to satisfy safety constraints.

 To generate a new sphere, we first build a KD-Tree with the obstacle point cloud.
-Then, for a given center of the sphere $o$, an NN-Search is performed on that KD-Tree to find the nearest obstacle point $n$, which then determines the radius as in (\ref{eqa:radi}).
+Then, for a given center of the sphere $o$, a nearest neighbor search (NN-Search) is performed on that KD-Tree to find the nearest obstacle point $n$, which then determines the radius as in (\ref{eqa:radi}).
 We call this process \textbf{GenerateOneSphere}$(o)$, which will be used in the sequel.